Intermesh/groupoffice-docs/backup.rst

 2. The MySQL / MariaDB database.
 You can look the "dsn" up in config.ini file.

 3. The data folder.
 You can look the "dataPath" up in the config.ini file.

+4. If you use the Group-Office mailserver, then also backup the e-mail that's located in /var/mail/vhosts.